isaccanedo/databus/README.md

 # Casos de uso
 *****
 Normalmente, os armazenamentos de dados OLTP primários recebem gravações e algumas leituras voltadas para o usuário, enquanto outros sistemas especializados atendem a consultas complexas ou aceleram os resultados da consulta por meio do armazenamento em cache.
-The most common data systems found in these architectures include relational databases, NoSQL data stores, caching engines, search indexes and graph query engines.
+Os sistemas de dados mais comuns encontrados nessas arquiteturas incluem bancos de dados relacionais, armazenamentos de dados NoSQL, mecanismos de cache, índices de pesquisa e mecanismos de consulta de gráficos.
 This specialization has in turn made it critical to have a reliable and scalable data pipeline that can capture these changes happening for primary source-of-truth systems and route them through the rest of the complex data eco-system.
 There are two families of solutions that are typically used for building such a pipeline.

 ### Application-driven Dual Writes: